Frefreak/images/glibc-builder/README.md

 which might have some troubles compiling old-ish glibc versions.

-Currently this tool should be able to build glibc around version 2.23 - 2.31 (some of the versions in this range is tested, version outside of this range is untested).
+Currently this tool should be able to build glibc around version 2.23 - 2.31 (some of the versions in this range are tested, version outside of this range are untested).

 # how to use